 Rebelo is a member of WRI’s Global Restoration Council.
 This prestigious group also includes Mark Tercek and Andrew Steer, CEOs of The Nature Conservancy and World Resources Institute respectively.

-Perhaps this helps explain why report by WRI and TNC is so uncritical of EcoPlanet Bamboo’s operations.
+Perhaps this helps explain why the report by WRI and TNC is so uncritical of EcoPlanet Bamboo’s operations.
 But it does not excuse WRI and TNC’s failure to uncover the reality of EcoPlanet Bamboo’s shuttered operations, unpaid workers, and an unravelling investment scam.